-How to Cover Hyperpigmentation With Makeup, According to a Dermablend ProJanuary 21, 2020
+How to Cover Hyperpigmentation With MakeupNovember 09, 2020

-The trick to concealing hyperpigmentation comes down to the nuts and bolts of what products (or combination of products!) you use.
-Short loves using the Dermablend Flawless Creator Foundation for this.
-“When someone has hyperpigmentation, I can use one to four drops all over their face to even out their complexion,” she says.
-“Or, I can mix two drops of Flawless Creator into a hydrating serum.”
-To keep your makeup smudge-resistant, Short suggests setting everything with the Dermablend Setting Powder.
+To really cover discoloration, look for foundation and concealer that has high-performance pigments.
+Short recommends the Dermablend Flawless Creator Foundation, which provides full coverage without looking or feeling cakey.
+“When someone has hyperpigmentation, I use one to four drops all over their face to even out their complexion,” she says.
+“Or, I mix two drops of Flawless Creator into a hydrating serum to thin it out.”

 And if you’re looking for spot coverage or a concealer to disguise dark circles, try the L’Oréal Paris True Match Eye Cream in a Concealer.